SirRexOfRider/Braxton-s-BlackJackGUI/readme.txt

         game_end() takes in the is_game_over()'s flag to determine to keep going or end the game based off the flag.

-        The player is the current player and dealer is the dealer/machine (again, duh) The player gets to either hit, stand, or splitting (Still figuring out splitting) At the end of the game, the player sees the current wins between themselves and the dealer.
+        The player is the current player and dealer is the dealer/machine (again, duh) The player gets to either hit or stand.
+        At the end of the game, the player sees the current wins between themselves and the dealer.
 They get to decide to play again after game_end()

     driver: